jcausey-astate/CS2124_lecture_notes/01_classes_and_objects/PITCHME.md

 * Constructors have the same name as the class.
 * _Default constructor_ is a constructor that takes no parameters; used to create a "default" or "blank" object.
 * Constructors may take parameters to allow _initialization_ during instantiation.
-* A class may not have a default constructor.
+* Classes do not always have a default constructor.